bl1231/bilbomd-worker/README.md

 ## Version History

+- 1.14.8 (6/6/2025)
+  - Updates to `pdb2crd.py` to properly patch protein chains with glycosylations present on the CTER.
+  - Merge GA-SANS fix `#588`
 - 1.14.7 (6/5/2025)
   - Updates to `pdb2crd.py` to properly patch phosphorylated SER, THR, and TYR residues The previous `1.14.3` was not doing this properly.